shivanshdave/2020-432/calendar.md

 -- | 04-24 | (*Optional*) Complete [this Google Form](http://bit.ly/432-2020-homework-regrade-requests) by 5 PM to request a regrade on Homeworks 1-4.
 -- | 04-26 | [Minute Paper after Class 25](https://bit.ly/432-2020-minute-25).
 Submit before 9 AM Sunday to make the feedback.

+### Remember also to evaluate the course at https://webapps.case.edu/courseevals/ by Thursday 2020-05-07.

 ## All five remaining deliverables are due at NOON on Monday 2020-05-04.

 You are welcome, in fact encouraged to submit any or all of these earlier than the final deadline.
 This includes the three remaining deliverables described in the [Project 2 instructions](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project2).